SQream/sqream_docs/sql/sql_functions/index.rst

    * - :ref:`sum`
      - Calculates the sum of all of the values
    * - :ref:`rank`
      - Calculates the rank of a row
+   * - :ref:`row_number`
+     - Returns the row number of each row within the partition of a result set